SpaceX: Launch facilities

 Vandenberg Space Launch Complex 4 (SLC-4E) was leased from the military in 2011 and is used for payloads to polar orbits.
 The Vandenberg site can launch both Falcon 9 and Falcon Heavy vehicles, but cannot launch to low inclination orbits.
 The neighboring SLC-4W was converted to Landing Zone 4 in 2015 for booster landings.

 On April 14, 2014, SpaceX signed a 20-year lease for Kennedy Space Center Launch Complex 39A.
 The pad was subsequently modified to support Falcon 9 and Falcon Heavy launches.
 As of 2024 it is the only pad that supports Falcon Heavy launches.
 SpaceX launched its first crewed mission to the ISS from Launch Pad 39A on May 30, 2020.
 Pad 39A has been prepared since 2019 to eventually accommodate Starship launches.
 With delays in launch FAA permits for Boca Chica, Texas, the 39A Starship preparation was accelerated in 2022.

+In August 2026, The New York Times reported that SpaceX planned a second private spaceport in Louisiana, described as a multi-pad Starship complex after Starbase in Texas.

+On August 30, 2026, a Falcon Heavy launched NASA's Nancy Grace Roman Space Telescope from Kennedy Space Center Launch Complex 39A.

 Contracts

 SpaceX won demonstration and actual supply contracts from NASA for the International Space Station (ISS) with technology the company developed.
 SpaceX is also certified for U.S. military launches of Evolved Expendable Launch Vehicle-class (EELV) payloads.
-With approximately thirty missions on the manifest for 2018 alone, SpaceX represented over under contract.